yeoman/yeoman/cli/docs/docs.md

 ```

 If `--reload` cli option is used when `grunt serve` is run, a socket.io
-server instance is created while a client-side sciprt is injected
+server instance is created while a client-side script is injected
 dynamically on response (eg. it won't edit the generated file)

 ## Helpers